List of Encantadia (2016 TV series) episodes

 Encantadia is a Philippine television drama fantasy series, the series was a reboot (often called as requel or retelling-sequel) in 2005 fantasy series with the same name.
 The series premiered on GMA Network's GMA Telebabad evening block and also aired worldwide through GMA Pinoy TV on July 18, 2016, replacing Poor Señorita. and has catch-up episodes via iflix.

-The cast including those who will portray the sang'gres or keepers of the four gems were revealed on April 4, 2016.
+The cast including those who portrayed the sang'gres or keepers of the four gems were revealed on April 4, 2016.
 Kylie Padilla played the role of Amihan, Alena by Gabbi Garcia, Danaya by Sanya Lopez and Pirena by Glaiza de Castro.

 Urban Luzon and NUTAM (Nationwide Urban Television Audience Measurement) ratings are provided by AGB Nielsen Philippines while Kantar Media Philippines provide Nationwide ratings (Urban + Rural).

 The series ended its 44-week run on May 19, 2017, with a total of 218 episodes.
 It was replaced by Mulawin vs. Ravena.
-It will reprise a new season with different ambience and will air before the end of the decade.
+It reprised another season entitled Encantadia Chronicles: Sang'gre with different ambience and aired on June 16, 2025.